 Pesto adds the perfect punch of flavor to this well-rounded sandwich.

-When You Don’t Want a Salad or a Sandwich
+Easy Lunch Recipes (When You Don’t Want a Salad or Sandwich)

 Did you know that lunch has no rules?
 That’s right.
 It doesn’t have to be a salad or sandwich.
 So when you’re craving something different, whip up one of the meals below.
 Here’s a hint: Make a few extra servings, and the time it takes to make will be well worth your while.